Effects of Climate Change on Marine Mammals

 Many suspected effects of climate change remain unconfirmed; modifications to research and monitoring efforts could reveal the full scope and significance of current and future impacts on marine mammals.
 Commission scientists concluded that detecting and mitigating the threats to marine mammals from climate change will require some realignment of research and monitoring priorities, coupled with rapid and flexible management that includes both conventional and novel conservation interventions.

-The paper can be downloaded here or read online for free in the Journal of Climate Change Ecology.
+The paper can be read online for free in the Journal of Climate Change Ecology.